 How to make Thai fried cauliflower rice?

 You just need 5 minutes of time to fry everything in a large wok dish.
 First you need to heat the oil and gradually add finely chopped onion.
-When onion is translucent add shrimps.
+When onion is translucent add shrimp.

 When you are done with eggs, add riced cauliflower, powdered garlic and sauces.
 Stir everything for 2 minutes, add chopped green onion, stir and eat!